Monzerhassan/AI-Surveillance-System-Face-Recognition-Security-System/README.md

 ## 👤 Author
 Monzer Hassan
-IT Support & AI Enthusiast
+IT Specialist & AI Enthusiast

 Please contact me to work together on developing this project.